-Entry into Magic Kingdom Park
+Getting into Magic Kingdom Park

+Just like the other Walt Disney World theme parks, you'll need a Disney Park Pass and valid admission if Magic Kingdom will be your first (or only) park — so be sure to reserve your spot as soon as you're able!
 We have continuously stuck to our own advice of arriving slightly after park opening in order to avoid lines for parking and the initial morning crowds.
 This strategy has not let us down yet!
 We tend to go through the parking toll booths shortly after park opening, so we're inside the park about an hour behind everyone else who showed up early.
 The parking trams are not running, so keep that in mind when you arrive and leave at the end of the day.

 The entry process operates smoothly, and we usually zip through the temperature screening and security checkpoints.
 Security uses normal metal detectors (unlike the fancy new ones at Animal Kingdom), so everyone has to put their electronics and other metal items into a bin.
 You can keep everything else inside your bag and proceed to walk through.
-They only check bags if the detectors go off.
+Security only checks bags if the detectors go off.
 One time, I set it off so I stepped aside.
 A security officer looked through my bag with a flashlight (he didn't touch anything inside with his gloved hands while I held it open) and finished by feeling the outside of the bag.

 The monorail and ferryboat both have new procedures — each with their own pros and cons.
 Every monorail cabin has a partition in the middle so that the guests sitting back to back are separated.
 Each party has its own row.
 While we prefer the ferryboat for its open air, we have noticed that the monorail always smells very clean.
 Meanwhile, the ferryboat has circles on the ground to designate where each party should stand.
 This mode of transportation also results in some hiccups because larger parties tend to spread out a bit more.
 If you have a larger party, we suggest splitting up your group so you can leave enough space for others.
 There are also circles a little too close to the railings, and people still touch them.
 We like to choose one near the middle of the boat, then sanitize hands once we get off (though the same goes for before we eat and after we get off of an attraction).

 The bus station, walkway from Disney's Contemporary Resort and resort ferries are operating as well.
 Each have their own temperature screenings and security bag checks.
-Previously, we've taken the monorail from Disney's Contemporary Resort at 10 a.m. (an hour after park open), and we went straight through the temperature check, security screening and hopped immediately on the monorail.
+Previously, we've taken the monorail from Disney's Contemporary Resort at 10 a.m. (an hour after park open), and we went straight through the temperature check and security screening and hopped immediately on the monorail.

 Magic Kingdom Attractions and Wait Times